tesseract-ocr/tessdoc/FAQ.md

 ## How do I add just one character or one font to my favourite language, without having to retrain from scratch?

-There not possible to add just one character or font.
+It is not possible to add just one character or font.
 You need to retrain from scratch.
 See the TrainingTesseract wiki.

 ## How do I produce searchable PDF output?